 The Code of Ethics for Arbitrators in Commercial Disputes was originally prepared in 1977 by a joint committee consisting of a special committee of the American Arbitration Association and a special committee of the American Bar Association.
-The Code was revised in 2003 by an ABA Task Force and special committee of the AAA.
+The Code was revised in 2004 by an ABA Task Force and special committee of the AAA.
+Both the original 1977 Code and the 2004 Revision have been approved and recommended by both organizations.